-Cash and cash equivalents comprise cash in hand and current balances with banks and similar institutions.
+Cash and cash equivalents comprise cash in hand and current balances with banks and similar institutions and highly liquid investments with maturities of three months or less.
 They are readily convertible into known amounts of cash and have an insignificant risk of changes in value.

-(j) Other payables
+(j) Trade and other payables

-Other payables are initially recognised at fair value and then held at amortised cost using the effective interest method.
+Trade and other payables are initially recognised at fair value and then held at amortised cost using the effective interest method.
 Long-term payables are discounted where the effect is material.